Service Unit Manager Role Description

 • Represent Girl Scouts in the SU communities

-• Manage conflicts within the SU in a confidential manner, seeking support from Council staff when necessary; request conflict management training for your SU team to prepare them for these situations
+• Manage conflicts within the SU in a confidential manner, seeking support from council staff when necessary; request conflict management training for your SU team to prepare them for these situations

-Our Commitment
+Our Council Commitment

-THANK YOU for your commitment for the upcoming 2023-2024 Girl Scout year!
+THANK YOU for your commitment for the upcoming 2024-2025 Girl Scout year!

-Membership MY 24 *
+Membership MY25 *

 Terms and Conditions *